nautilus-framework/nautilus-plugin-vtspl/README.md

 ## References

-1. [6] D. Benavides, S. Trujillo, and P. Trinidad.
+[1] D. Benavides, S. Trujillo, and P. Trinidad.
 On the modularization of feature models.
 In Proceedings of the 1st European Workshop on Model Transformation (CMT ’06), page 134, Bilbao, Spain, 2005.

-2. [84] S. Wang, D. Buchmann, S. Ali, A. Gotlieb, D. Pradhan, and M. Liaaen.
-Multi-objective test prioritization in software product line testing: An industrial case study.
-In Proceedings of the 18th International Software Product Line Conference (SPLC ’14), pages 32–41, Florence, Italy, 2014.
-ACM.

-3. [7] D. Beuche and M. Dalgarno.
+[2] D. Beuche and M. Dalgarno.
 Software product line engineering with feature models.
 Overload Journal, 78:5–8, 2007.

-4. [71] S.Segura,R.M.Hierons,D.Benavides,andA.Ruiz-Cortés.Automatedtestdatageneration on the analyses of feature models: A metamorphic testing approach.
-In Proceedings of the 3nd International Conference on Software Testing, Verification and Validation (ICST ’10), pages 35–44, Paris, France, 2010.
-IEEE.
+[3] C. Henard, M. Papadakis, G. Perrouin, J. Klein, and Y. Le Traon.
+Multi-objective test generation for software product lines.
+In Proceedings of the 17th International Software Product Line Conference (SPLC ’13), pages 62–71, Tokyo, Japan, 2013.
+ACM.

-5. [62] J.A.
+[4] J.A.
 Parejo, A.B.
 Sánchez, S. Segura, A. Ruiz-Cortés, R. Lopez-Herrejon, and A. Egyed.
 Multi-objective test case prioritization in highly configurable systems: A case study.
 Journal of Systems and Software, 122:287–310, September 2016.

+[5] S.Segura,R.M.Hierons,D.Benavides,andA.Ruiz-Cortés.Automatedtestdatageneration on the analyses of feature models: A metamorphic testing approach.
+In Proceedings of the 3nd International Conference on Software Testing, Verification and Validation (ICST ’10), pages 35–44, Paris, France, 2010.
+IEEE.

-6. [43] C. Henard, M. Papadakis, G. Perrouin, J. Klein, and Y. Le Traon.
-Multi-objective test generation for software product lines.
-In Proceedings of the 17th International Software Product Line Conference (SPLC ’13), pages 62–71, Tokyo, Japan, 2013.
+[6] S. Wang, D. Buchmann, S. Ali, A. Gotlieb, D. Pradhan, and M. Liaaen.
+Multi-objective test prioritization in software product line testing: An industrial case study.
+In Proceedings of the 18th International Software Product Line Conference (SPLC ’14), pages 32–41, Florence, Italy, 2014.
 ACM.